dougeby/IntuneDocs/intune/security-baseline-settings-mdm-archive.md

 When a baseline version is no longer supported for use, it will then be removed from this article.

 - View the settings that are available in [the current MDM security baseline](https://docs.microsoft.com/intune/security-baseline-settings-mdm-all?pivots=mdm-may-2019).
-These settings are also available in [MDM security baseline settings](security-baseline-settings-mdm-all?pivots=mdm-may-2019).
 - Learn about [security baselines](security-baselines.md), and how to upgrade the baseline version in your security baseline profiles.

 ## Preview: MDM Security Baseline for October 2018